-Manderston’s buildings, park and gardens form an ensemble that is unique in Britain.
+Manderston is a stunning example of Edwardian architecture, the supreme country house in Scotland of it’s era, Manderston’s buildings, park and gardens form an ensemble that is unique in Britain.
 It was built in 1905 for Sir James Miller by the architect John Kinross who, when he asked how much he could spend, was told it simply didn’t matter.
 As a result the house shows a detail and quality of craftsmanship that is rarely seen, and incorporates all Edwardian modern conveniences, such as electricity, plumbing and central heating.

 Manderston offers sumptuous state rooms including a most charming and beautiful ball room, the only silver staircase in the world, marble floors and unexpected insights into life at the turn of the century both upstairs and downstairs.
 The original kitchens are particularly well designed for their time.

 Outside, there are formal and woodland gardens, a stable block that has been described as the best in the world (it has often been mistaken for the main house), an octagonal Marble Dairy and tower, lakeside walks, a tea room and gift shop.
 Dogs are allowed in the grounds on leads.
 There is a gift shop selling souvenirs and homemade goods, and a tea room serves Edwardian teas on open days only.

-Check out our reviews on Tripadvisor
+Please check out our reviews on Tripadvisor

 Manderston is the perfect venue for you to celebrate your special day.
 Whether you prefer a small intimate celebration or a large wedding party we will work with you to create your bespoke wedding package.

 The house offers brides and grooms a selection of private rooms, halls, galleries and botanical gardens to choose from for your reception and wedding breakfast.